HTTP3D/WalkTheWeb/README.md

     (sample config file is provided in the /config folder) Open the website to complete the installation.

+Note: on Linux systems, add a .htaccess file in the root (or site config) with the following:

+# BEGIN WalkTheWeb
+RewriteEngine On
+RewriteBase /
+RewriteCond %{REQUEST_FILENAME} !-f
+RewriteCond %{REQUEST_FILENAME} !-d
+RewriteRule . /index.php [L]
+# END WalkTheWeb

 That is it!

 LEARNING